 BondMason was a UK based investment company that invests in receivables, invoices, peer to peer loans and debt.
 This is where things get a bit confusing but bear with me as I try to explain BondMason’s set up.
 Remember it is very important to understand what you are investing in.

 BondMason has an outside / sister company named BondMason Client Ltd (aka BCL) which on paper, is a client of BondMason the platform.
 BondMason’s team analyses loans on peer to peer platforms and buys loans that passes their quality criteria.
 BondMason’s platform then facilitates the sales and purchase of these loans to lenders in the form of receivables.
 BCL collects loan payments and distributes them to BondMason the platform, which then distributes payments to lenders.
 BondMason also invests in each loan alongside lenders to keep interests aligned.

 Here’s an illustration:

-This set up means Bondmason is more of an investment fund than true peer to peer company.
+This set up means BondMason could be considered more like an investment fund than a true peer to peer company.

 When Did They Launch?

 Bondmason was unable to obtain FCA regulation.